 The first competition in which most Brazilian jiu-jitsu practitioners compete is a stressful experience.
-If you are a BJJ white belt, you may encounter a number of difficulties while competing in BJJ tournaments when you first begin, even if you have substantial martial arts experience.
+If you are a BJJ white belt, you may encounter several difficulties while competing in BJJ tournaments when you first begin, even if you have substantial martial arts experience.

-As a beginner white belt may not be aware, Brazilian jiu-jitsu is a unique martial art that is a problem-solving sport discipline.
+As a beginner white belt may not be aware, Brazilian jiu-jitsu is a unique martial art problem-solving discipline.
 Therefore, the competitor must deal with a variety of variables (BJJ positions, effective jiu-jitsu moves, pressure, and so on) while competing in BJJ tournaments.

-If you want to compete, there are a plethora of jiu-jitsu competitions taking place all over the world (tournaments in Florida, Texas, San Diego, California, Houston, New Jersey, Canada, and many more locations).
+If you want to compete, there are a plethora of jiu-jitsu competitions taking place worldwide (tournaments in Florida, Texas, San Diego, California, Houston, New Jersey, Canada, and many more locations).

-The good news is that a beginner BJJ white belt who wishes to compete in these competitions is also eligible to do so if he so chooses to do so.
+The good news is that a beginner BJJ white belt who wishes to compete in these competitions is also eligible if he chooses to do so.

 What follows is a list of BJJ competition preparation tips to help you get ready for your next competition.
 Have a good time!

 But first and foremost!

 Should I Compete In Jiu-Jitsu Tournaments?

 Competition may turn out to be the best experience of your life, as you will learn a slew of amazing things that will change the course of your life.

 The goals of each practitioner when beginning Brazilian jiu-jitsu can include self-defense, self-improvement, and a variety of other objectives.